FraMan97/prometis/README.md

-> A P2P (peer-to-peer), decentralized  anonymous chat and file-sharing application built entirely on the Tor network.
+> A P2P (peer-to-peer), private decentralized anonymous chat and file-sharing application built entirely on the Tor network.